RudginoChounoune/arcamerica-marketing/README.md

-# UnitedInTalk – Marketing Site (WIP)
+# ArcAmerica – Marketing Site (WIP)

-This repository contains the development code for the upcoming **UnitedInTalk marketing page**, which will replace `explore.unitedintalk.com`.
-The project aims to deliver a clean, responsive, and modular landing site aligned with the company’s mission.
+This repository contains the development code for the **ArcAmerica marketing site**, a clean, responsive, and modular landing page built to support product marketing, brand positioning, and user acquisition.

 ## 🧩 Project Overview